NetDevNotes/Ways-To-Run-Python/README.md

 Notebook Environments are often used when learning to develop and has many if not all of the functionality as advanced Text Editors and IDE's, but you can see your code and the compiled script right next to each other on the same screen.
 You can also write comments in-line or around your work, and even use markdown to format the comments.
 This is all very useful when learning.

-> Its not just code noobs who use Notebook Environments, Data Scientists and other professionals use it as a compuational tool for scientific computing.
+> Its not just code noobs who use Notebook Environments, Data Scientists and other professionals use it as a computational tool for scientific computing.

 4. **Virtual Environments**
     - [Virtualenv](https://virtualenv.pypa.io/en/latest/)
     - [Pyenv](https://github.com/pyenv/pyenv)

-This is where things get a little more tricky, but simpley developers use Virtual Environments so that they can have multiple versions of Python on their workstation, each have (or at least can have) their own Python version and dependancies.
-Another benefit is that you dont have to use your global Python version for testing, as this can lead to unexpected behaviour of the workstaion if we somehow missconfugre the local Python version.
+This is where things get a little more tricky, but simply put, developers use Virtual Environments so that they can have multiple versions of Python on their workstation, each have (or at least can have) their own Python version and dependancies.
+Another benefit is that you dont have to use your global Python version for testing, as this can lead to unexpected behaviour of the workstation if we somehow miss-configure the local Python version.

 There are 2 commonly used virtual environment tools for Python and both do a similar thing: